himol7/American-Football-Analytics-Application/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+* Theft of intellectual property will be met with actions of hightest severity.
+* Any kinds of plagiarism will not be endorsed and strictest action will be taken against the violators.

 ## Scope

 This Code of Conduct applies both within the project spaces and in public spaces